The Three Laws of Eclipse

 - Code written by committers is safe.

-- If a committer suspects that incoming code might not be safe, it is his or her duty to ask the contributor to prove that the contributor has the rights to contribute that code.
+- If a committer suspects that incoming code might not be safe, it is their duty to ask the contributor to prove that the contributor has the rights to contribute that code.

 - Code found in dark alleys is not safe.